-- 1. Charles City County should review and renegotiate the contract between the Charles City County Volunteer Fire/EMS Department and ETS. - b.
+- 1. Charles City County should review and renegotiate the contract between the Charles City County Volunteer Fire/EMS Department and ETS. - Declaring a local state of emergency will facilitate swift action on this contract and will allow the Board of Supervisors to bypass burdensome procedural steps to execute a new contract. - b.
 It is not recommended that the contracting agent continue to be the Volunteer Fire/EMS Department. - c.
-The Board of Supervisors must have more involvement and ownership with this contact as they provide \$546,000 each year to ETS for these contract personnel.23 - d.
+The Board of Supervisors must have more involvement and ownership with this contact as they are provide \$546,000 each year to ETS for these contract personnel.24 - d.
 It is not in the best interest of the taxpayers to continue the present funding level without oversight of how these monies are being utilized.
 More accountability and transparency is warranted, especially if a fire tax levy is implemented. - 2.
 Charles City County should explore the feasibility of hiring full-time fire and rescue personnel instead of more contract personnel. - a.
-It is possible that continuing to contract for these services does not provide the most fiscally responsible option. - b.
-The Charles City County Volunteer Fire/EMS Department cannot recruit its way out of this situation.
-There is an immediate need for paid staff in the County to address the current fire and EMS needs.
+It is possible that continuing to contract for these services does not provide the most fiscally responsible option.

-$^{^{\}rm 23}$ Charles County Board of Supervisors (FY2016 Budget Document)
+24 Charles County Board of Supervisors (FY2016 Budget Document)